grizzlysmit/File-Path-Copy/README.md

 SUBTITLE
 ========

-A Raku module for recursively copying files.
+A Raku module for recursively copying or deleting files.

 COPYRIGHT
 =========